diyanarosnan/MBOD-2023/PIK 2023 Tutorial.md

 df$year <- as.numeric(format(df$dob_clean, "%Y"))
 ```

-Calculate the age and upate the values in the `patient_age_single` column.
+Calculate the age and update the values in the `patient_age_single` column.
 ```r
 df$patient_age_single <- 2023 - df$year
 ```